-Wedding Checklist

-Wedding Participants

-Guidelines for Florist/Decorator

-Guidelines for Photographer/Videographer

-Order of the Wedding Liturgy

-Rite of Marriage within Mass

-Rite of Marriage outside Mass

-The Use of Music Within the Wedding Liturgy

-Rite of Marriage within Mass

-Rite of Marriage within Mass
+Wedding Checklist Wedding Participants Guidelines for Florist/Decorator Guidelines for Photographer/Videographer Order of the Wedding Liturgy Rite of Marriage within Mass Rite of Marriage outside Mass The Use of Music Within the Wedding Liturgy Rite of Marriage within Mass Rite of Marriage outside Mass

-Rite of Marriage outside Mass

-Immed iately Schedule the date and time of your wedding and rehearsal with the parish priest or deacon Schedule the Pastoral Associate of Music and Worship Confirm spaces for the bridal party to dress with the parish office As soon as possible Sign up for an Engaged Couples Conference Return guidelines form (signed) from florist Return guidelines form (signed) from photographer and videographer Six Mo nths Prior to the Wedding Schedule appointment with Wedding Coordinator/Sacristan Two M onths Prior to the Wedding □ Notify Pastoral Associate of Music and Worship of technology needs, i.e. video projection/capture and live stream or live stream only.
-One M onth before Wedding Submit your liturgical planning sheet, florist and photographer/videographer apher forms to the to the Parish Wedding Coordinator/Sacristan Give lectors whom you have selected to read at your weddings the reading igs at least one month in advance Submit your worship aid/program to the Pastoral Associate of Music and - approval before printing.
-Only those programs previously approved will distributed in Church.
-(St. Manie Page OSE amail or manie have grown in distributed in Church.
-(Sr. Marcia Boes, OSF, email sr.marcia.boes@gmail.o com) At Leas st One Week before the Wedding Submit your wedding license to the parish office Submit fees Fee Amount Use of Church (make checks payable to All Saints Parish) \$100/\$200 Organist (Pastoral Associate of Music and Worship \$150 Cantor \$75/each Technology Video (projection (conture and live stream) ¢125 Video/projection/capture and live stream Live stream only (stationary camera) \$125 \$50 LAVE SHEATH OHLY ISIAHOHALY CAHIETAT .D.
-207 lete payment for servers (\$10/20) each -- -------------- ------------- ----------- ------
+Immediately

+Schedule the date and time of your wedding and rehearsal with the parish priest or deacon Schedule the Pastoral Associate of Music and Worship Confirm spaces for the bridal party to dress with the parish office

+As soon as possible

+Sign up for an Engaged Couples Conference Return guidelines form (signed) from florist Return guidelines form (signed) from photographer and videographer

+Six Months Prior to the Wedding

+Schedule appointment with Wedding Coordinator/Sacristan

+One Month before Wedding

+Submit your liturgical planning sheet, florist and photographer/videographer forms to the to the Parish Wedding Coordinator/Sacristan

+Give lectors whom you have selected to read at your weddings the readings at least one month in advance

+Submit your worship aid/program to the Pastoral Associate of Music and Worship for approval before printing.
+Only those programs previously approved will be permitted to be distributed in Church.
+(Sr. Marcia Boes, OSF, email srmarcia@allsaints-parish.com)

+At Least One Week before the Wedding

+Submit your wedding license to the parish office

+Submit fees

+Fee Amount

+Use of Church (make checks payable to All Saints Parish) \$100/\$200

+Organist (Pastoral Associate of Music and Worship \$150

+Cantor \$75/each

+Technology \$125

+Parish Wedding Coordinator \$100